Visual Composer, Beaver Builder or Thrive Content Builder – Which is the Best WordPress Page Builder Plugin?

 Modules and Elements

-To help you create advanced and feature rich pages, all three of these tools include multiple modules and elements.
-These modules include buttons, message boxes, galleries, sliders, and video players, helping you to add more than just text and images to your website content.
+To help you create advanced and feature-rich pages, all three of these tools include multiple modules and elements, such as buttons, message boxes, galleries, sliders, and video players, to help you to add more than just text and images to your website content.

 Beaver Builder Modules